THE MAKERS' FORUM

 MAKING OF CONTEMPORARY INSTRUMENTS AND BOWS

-Stephen Quinney has been making, repairing and restoring violins, violas and celli for almost twenty years.
+Stephen Quinney has been making, repairing and restoring violins, violas and celli for over twenty years.

 He trained at the Newark School of Violin Making in the UK and began working for Philip Perret, one of New York’s most well-respected luthiers, upon graduation.
 He spent over three years in New York learning repair and restoration techniques and worked with many world-renowned musicians and their instruments.

 Stephen worked with musicians and luthiers in San Francisco and the Bay Area for three years before moving to Toronto in 2008.
 Stephen regularly attends the Oberlin Violin Making Workshops run by the Violin Society of America where he

 works alongside luthiers from around the world sharing knowledge and information.
 Stephen participated in making a copy of the Bett’s Stradivarius violin which now forms part of the permanent collection at the Library of Congress in Washington, D.C. along with the original instrument.